openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

     INTERNAL_IPS = ['127.0.0.1']

-To complete the process, the Debug Toolbar’s URL needs to be added to the URLconf of ``openwisp-controller`` as shown in `this
+To complete the process, the Debug Toolbar's URL needs to be added to the URLconf of ``openwisp-controller`` as shown in `this
 <https://django-debug-toolbar.readthedocs.io/en/latest/installation.html>`_
 tutorial but this is already present in the last lines of ``urls.py``: